 Professor Vitalii Sergeevich Zuev - doctor of Physics and Mathematics, academician of the Russian Academy of Natural Sciences, prominent scientist in the field of laser physics, principal researcher at the P.N.
-Lebedev Physics Institute and author of numerous scientific papers and two monographs - was 80 on 11 July 2013.
+Lebedev Physics Institute and author of numerous scientific papers and two monographs - died suddenly at the age of 80 on 28 March 2014.

-Vitalii Sergeevich Zuev was born in Minsk.
-Before graduating from the Department of Radiophysics at the Moscow Institute of Physics and Technology in 1957, he began his scientific career at the P.N.
-Lebedev Physics Institute (LPI) in 1956 as a member of the group headed by N.G.
-Basov.
+Vitalii Sergeevich Zuev was born in Minsk on 11 July 1933.
+In 1957 he graduated from the Department of Radiophysics at the Moscow Institute of Physics and Technology.
+Since 1956, when he began his scientific career as a member of the group headed by N.G.
+Basov, and till the last day of life Vitalii Sergeevich has led active scientific work at the P.N.
+Lebedev Physics Institute.
 He defended his Ph.D. thesis in 1964 and his doctoral thesis in 1970.

 The research activity of V.S.
-Zuev is closely associated with the birth of quantum electronics, namely, the development of first masers and lasers, including Q-switched lasers, and the first experiments on laser thermonuclear fusion, as well as with the creation of shock-wave-pumped photodissociation lasers and the development of nonlinear optics of active media.
+Zuev is closely associated with the birth of quantum electronics, namely, the creation of first masers and lasers, as well as laser technology, including Q-switched lasers, which were used in the first experiments on laser thermonuclear fusion, as well as with the creation of shock-wave-pumped photodissociation lasers and the development of nonlinear optics of active media.

 He developed the first maser working on a beam of deuterated ammonium molecules and the first domestic Q-switched laser.
-He discovered the superlight propagation of light pulses in an amplifying medium.
-Vitalii Sergeevich is one of the initiators of the design and development of highpower gas lasers pumped by open optical radiation sources, i.e., by intense shock waves and high-current electric discharges initiated directly in the working gas mixture.
-In 1970, he was directly involved in the creation of explosive photodissociation iodine lasers with a record-high pulse energy of $10^6 \, \mathrm{J}$ in one beam, which has not been surpassed to this date.
-These lasers were used in full-scale experiments for detailed investigations of the force action of laser radiation on solids.
+He discovered the superlight propagation of light pulses in a gain medium.
+Vitalii Sergeevich was one of the initiators of the design and development of high-power gas lasers pumped by open optical radiation sources, i.e., by intense shock waves and high-current electric discharges initiated directly in the working gas mixture.
+In 1970, he was directly involved in the creation of explosive photodissociation iodine lasers with a record-high pulse energy of 10^6 J in one beam, which has not been surpassed to this date.
+These lasers were used in full-scale experiments for detailed investigations of the force action of laser radiation on solid targets.
+The theoretical foundations of such lasers, developed by V.S.
+Zuev, were stipulated in his doctoral thesis.
 In 1973, the group headed by V.S.
 Zuev developed a nanosecond photodissociation iodine laser pumped by radiation of an open high-current electric discharge.
-This laser subsequently became the prototype of the most powerful domestic Iskra-5 laser facility launched in 1989 by the All-Union Research Institute of Experimental Physics within the framework of the laser thermonuclear fusion programme.
+This laser subsequently became the prototype of the most powerful domestic Iskra-5 laser facility launched by the All-Union Research Institute of Experimental Physics within the framework of the laser thermonuclear fusion programme.
 In subsequent years, a new class of gas lasers (called photochemical lasers) was developed with open optical pump sources, lasing in the spectral range from the near-IR to UV.
-Vitalii Sergeevich is also known as the author of numerous papers on spectroscopy and applied photochemistry.

-Vitalii Sergeevich made a significant contribution to the development of nonlinear optics of the active media of gas lasers.
+Vitalii Sergeevich Zuev made a significant contribution to the development of nonlinear optics of the active media of gas lasers.
 In the course of fundamental investigations of physical processes occurring in these media, V.S.
-Zuev and his coworkers discovered a new type of stimulated scattering of light, which they called stimulated enthalpy scattering.
-Upon such a scattering, partial vibrations of a medium are excited not by the energy of the scattered light, but by the energy of light-controlled reactions.
+Zuev and his co-workers discovered a new type of stimulated scattering of light, which they called stimulated enthalpy scattering.
+Upon such scattering, partial vibrations of a medium are excited not by the energy of the scattered light, but by the energy of light-controlled reactions.
 These investigations led to an increase by many orders in the radiant intensity of high-power gas lasers whose development was carried out by V.S.
 Zuev for many years under several large-scale research programmes in close cooperation with other academic and applied-research organisations.